 The next stage of cannabis legalization is upon us: As of October 17, 2019, cannabis edibles, extracts and topicals are legal for sale in Canada.
-However, both OCS.ca and Licensed Retailers will not have these products available for sale until late 2019 or early 2020.
+However, both OCS.ca and Licensed Retailers will not have these products available for sale until early 2020.
 Read on to learn the details.

 What’s Legal Now?